 - UConn NetID and password.
+It may take 1-2 days from your admission date before your NetID will be issued.
 (Please contact firstname.lastname@example.org if you have been admitted to UConn, but have not received your NetID information or have problems with activation.)

 2. Copy of passport(s) for you and any family members who require F-2/J-2 visas.

 3. Completed and signed International Student Financial Declaration Form.

 5. If you are currently in the U.S.: Copies of your current immigration documents (for example, I-20/DS-2019 if currently in F or J status, or I-94 with status expiration date, if holding another visa status).

 If you have been studying in the U.S. with an F or J visa, you must request that your current school transfer your SEVIS record to the UConn campus where you will enroll.
 You must read the special information for transfer-in students further on this page for a listing of the UConn campus names for SEVIS transfer purpose.
 You must also provide a copy of your UConn admission letter to your current international office.
 UConn will not issue your new Form I-20 until after your current school releases your SEVIS record.

 Step 2.
 Submit the correct I-20 or DS-2019 Request in the ISSS Portal